m4dzix/Food-recipes/README.md

 Website to search for recipes from many parts of the world.

+### Searching recipes

-- click the menu button
+- Click the menu button
-- select the region
+- Select the region
-- select the recipe you are interested in
+- Select the recipe you are interested in
-- click a category value to view all meals in that category
+- Click a category value to view all meals in that category
-- click on the logo to go back to the home page
+- Click on the logo to go back to the home page

 ![How this works Gif](src/assets/actionsGif.gif)

+### Adding new recipes

+- Click on icon „add new recipe”
+- Fill the form
+- To add new ingredient click on button „ add ingredient”
+- To add recipe press ENTER or click on button „ add recipe”
+- To see user recipes click on burger menu and choose my recipes

+### Go to the recipe or remove recipe

+- Click „go to the recipe” to see whole recipe
+- Click "remove recipe" to remove this recipe

 ## Technologies used: